benjivesterby/teleport_exercise/docs/design.md

 ### Streaming Output

-The library will propagate the output of the command to the API as an io.Reader.
+The library will propagate the output of the command to the API as an io.ReaderAt.
+The io.ReaderAt documentation specifically states it should be implemented for parallel safe reads.
+The `*os.File` type implements the `io.ReaderAt` interface.
+Each caller requesting a `io.ReaderAt` instance will maintain it's own cursor position.
+This allows different callers to read from the begining of the output stream.
-The API will then use a combination of `io.TeeReader` and `bytes.Buffer` stacking to create independent readers that can be used to stream the output to multiple clients without creating a race.
-These readers will be used to respond to clients through the Output stream in gRPC.

 ### Third Party Libraries